-- 1.1 These Regulations shall be called THE REGULATIONS FOR THE SEMESTERISED 'MASTER OF ARTS IN ENGLISH', A TWO-YEAR POSTGRADUATE DEGREE PROGRAMME (CHOICE BASED CREDIT SYSTEM) 2018, UNIVERSITY OF CALCUTTA. - 1.2 These regulations shall come into force with effect from the academic year 2018-2019. - 1.3 These regulations will remain valid until further amendment by the concerned authorities.
+- 1.1 These Regulations shall be called THE REVISED REGULATIONS FOR THE SEMESTERISED 'MASTER OF ARTS IN ENGLISH', A TWO-YEAR POSTGRADUATE DEGREE PROGRAMME (CHOICE BASED CREDIT SYSTEM) 2022, UNIVERSITY OF CALCUTTA. - 1.2 These regulations shall come into force with effect from the academic session 2022-2024. - 1.3 These regulations will remain valid until further amendment by the concerned authorities.